paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1407-failure-of-selection-for-promotion-and-involuntary-separation.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (d)(4)(A).
+Pub.
+L. 118–159 inserted “ranks in the upper half of an order of merit created by the special selection review board or” before “ranks on an order of merit created by the special selection review board as better qualified”.

 2023—Subsec. (a)(2)(B).
 Pub.
 L. 118–31 amended subpar.
 (B) generally.
 Prior to amendment, subpar.
 (B) read as follows: “shall not be forwarded to the Secretary of Defense, the President, or the Senate, as applicable, or included on a promotion list under [section 14308(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section14308/a&num=0&edition=prelim).”